 Filipino immigrants and their descendants have been part of Chicago's fabric since 1906, contributing to the U.S. labor force and city government.
 We will continue to build our presence through cross-cultural dialogues, collaborative partnerships, and participation in municipal and state events.

 The Filipino American Council of Greater Chicago is guided by the Filipino tradition of bayanihan “community”, welcoming others, and is committed to American ideals of life, liberty, and the pursuit of happiness and inquiry.

 The Rizal Community Center, owned and operated by the Filipino American Council of Greater Chicago, is more than a building.
 It's a revitalized way of thinking about who we are and how we engage with our community, our neighborhood, and our city.
 It is a welcoming, dynamic place for people of all backgrounds to come together and participate in cultural experiences that nourish by inspiring learning and dialogue; foster bridging, appreciation, and understanding; celebrate our vibrant, diverse communities, and place in pluralistic American society; and call upon us to help nurture a more just and equitable society.
 We do this through relevant programming in arts and culture, civic engagement, public policy, community education, and Filipino life; meaningful service to combat food insecurity and to empower people.

-Our work is based in the Rizal Community Center and in the greater Chicago area.
+Our work is based in the greater Chicago area.